lhafkamp/minor-real-time-web/README.md

 ## Socket.io

-To use socket.io you need to do the following:
+To start using socket.io you need the following:

 __Client side__